jjmpsp/jjmpsp.github.io/_collections/_tutorials/windows-docker-container-development.md

 ---
-title: How create Docker containers on Windows
+title: How to create Docker containers on Windows
 ---

 So you've just finished writing your first website, but for some reason your website is loading incredibly slow.
 At first you're probably used to dealing with waiting for your slow loading website, but this is wasted time and you should really do something about it.
 This guide will give you some pointers on how to (or why you should) solve your slow loading website issues.